 Summary of R package functions

 The accompanying R package, ‘pollimetry’, includes a total of X functions for estimation of pollinator body size using pre-existing equations (see Table S1 for description of collation and co-efficients) and our new equations (Table 1).
 Also included are Greenleaf et al.’s (2007) and van Nieuwstadt and Iraheta’s (1996) allometric equations for estimating bee foraging distances using ITD or head width respectively, as well as Cariveau et al’s (2016) allometric equations for estimating bee tongue length.
-New equations will be periodically updated (~biannually) in the form of package updates as novel data becomes available.
+New equations will be periodically updated in the form of package updates as novel data becomes available.
 In the case of novel data from new biogeographical regions or new allometric trait evaluations, updates will be accompanied by a formal publication.

 Discussion

-Herein, we used an iterative framework to develop and test a suite of dynamic allometric models for two key pollinating taxa, bees and hoverflies.
+We used an iterative framework to develop and test a suite of dynamic allometric models for two key pollinating taxa, bees and hoverflies.
 The hoverfly models represent the first predictive allometric models for this important pollinating group.
 Additionally, we present the most inclusive examination of both bee and hoverfly body variation to date, taking into account biogeography, phylogenetic relatedness and sexual dimorphism.
 As first defined by

-Cane (1987), we re-iterate the utility of the intertegular distance (ITD) in predicting interspecific body size variation and demonstrate its superiority over body length in predicting body size.
-However, we do highlight its sensitivity to the before mentioned factors and demonstrate its unpredictability in predicting intraspecific body size variation.
+Cane (1987), we confirm the utility of the intertegular distance (ITD) in predicting interspecific body size variation and demonstrate its superiority over body length in predicting body size.
+We also highlight its sensitivity to the before mentioned factors and demonstrate its unpredictability in predicting intraspecific body size variation.
 Overall, both GLMM and PGLMM model structures exhibited high predictive precision, resulting in a suite of highly applicable models for researchers worldwide.
 By incorporating biogeographic and phylogeny or taxonomy and sexual dimorphism we improved model performance and overcame the limitations of traditional predictive allometry.
 These three predictors represent fundamentally-related causes of body size variation in pollinating insects.

 Terrestrial invertebrates show considerable geographic variation in body shape and size and biogeographical differences in predictive allometry are well-established (e.g. Martin et al. 2014).
-We found significant body size variation in interaction with ITD between all four regions.
+We found that body size and ITD relationship differed among all four regions.
 Differences were most pronounced in small bee species whereas differences were constant across size classes for hoverflies.
 The most pronounced differences in our study were between Europe and Australia and North America: both North American and European bees were heavier per unit ITD and South America and Europe were most similar in co-variation.
 Interestingly, the differing slopes appears to show overlap in larger body sizes.
 These suggests there are significant constraints in the body size:ITD relationship in large-bodied bees, potentially due to the energetic requirements (I NEED A REF FOR THIS).